TACC-Cloud/summer-institute-2020-tapis/block1/tapis-systems.md

 ### Hands-on

 As a hands on exercise, register the Stampede2 HPC as a execution system using the Tapis-CLI using the above JSON template.
-Copy the above template in compute.json file on your pwd in the CLI terminal. - Don't forget to change *UPDATEUSERNAME* and *UPDATEPASSWORD* to your tutorial or TACC username and *UPDATEPROJECT* and *UPDATERESERVATION*.
+Copy the above template in new compute.json file on your pwd in the CLI terminal.
+Make changes into fields id, scratchDir, workDir,homeDir, auth stanza and customDirectives.

 CLI command to register is:
 ```